 - Lower abdominal pain

 More: Chlamydia symptoms

-We encourage all young women with chlamydia symptoms consult a doctor.
-Women who often have unprotected sex with random partners, should test themselves regularly with a chlamydia test.
+We encourage all young women with chlamydia symptoms to consult a doctor.
+Women who often have unprotected sex with random partners should test themselves regularly with a chlamydia test.

 We advise anyone suspecting chlamydia infection, to consult a doctor.
 He or she will take a test to check if you are infected.
 If the answer is positive, you will most likely receive treatment with antibiotics.
 Preventing Chlamydia.